 - The curriculum is based on a clear rationale and values but it may not fully meet the school's aims.
 It is generally broad and balanced across all subjects and within each of its various elements.
-The curriculum may largely be driven by the textbooks. - Planning across the phases of education, within the school and at the point when students transfer to the next school, builds on previous curriculum content.
+There is a strong emphasis on the development of knowledge but too little focus on the development of skills. - Planning across the phases of education, within the school and at the point when students transfer to the next school, builds on previous curriculum content.
 However, students are not always well prepared for the next stages of their education or future employment.
-The previous learning of new students is not taken fully into account. - The curriculum is regularly reviewed but revisions and adaptations are not always implemented as a result of this work.
-Most students' needs are met in terms of their academic outcomes and personal development. - There may be some occasional development of cross-curricular links.
-Opportunities are not always taken to make useful connections between subjects and aspects that would promote greater coherence in the curriculum. - The school is aware of its place in the community but makes limited use of its surroundings to enhance the curriculum.
-Visits and other activities are organised but not always effectively integrated with the learning experience.
-There is occasional collaboration with local businesses.
-Students are sometimes involved in a range of activities that serve the community.
-Extra-curricular activities occur from time to time.
-Participation by students may be limited.
+The previous learning of new students is not taken fully into account. - The curriculum may largely be driven by the textbooks.
+Not enough consideration is given in planning to diversify and enrich students' experiences in order to strengthen their learning. - There may be some occasional development of cross-curricular links but these are not necessarily planned.
+Opportunities are not always taken to make useful connections between subjects and aspects that would promote greater coherence in the curriculum. - The curriculum is regularly reviewed but revisions and adaptations are not always implemented as a result of this work.
+Most students' needs are adequately met in terms of their academic outcomes and personal development.